Is

 The Importance of Regular Monitoring

 Another key point is the need for regular monitoring.
-Even if the limits seem safe, conditions can change.
-On the flip side, a factory might expand, a product might be updated, or a new chemical might be introduced.
+That said, even if the limits seem safe, conditions can change.
+A factory might expand, a product might be updated, or a new chemical might be introduced.
 Monitoring ensures that exposure stays within acceptable bounds.

 This is where technology comes in.
 Modern tools can help measure exposure in real time.
 They give you the data you need to make informed decisions.